Pot industry frets, then shrugs off Sessions’ new policy

 “At this point, we have no details about what the attorney general plans to do or what is going to happen, but regardless this is going to slow down investment in one of the fastest-growing industries,” said Jeffrey Paul, vice president of sales for Cannabinniers.

-Associated Press writers Peter Banda in Denver and Andrew Selsky in Portland, Oregon, contributed to this report.
+Associated Press writers Peter Banda in Denver, Andrew Selsky in Portland, Oregon, and Amanda Lee Myers in Los Angeles contributed to this report.